cyber-prophet/cosmos-nushell/out/gaiad/commands-md-files/gaiad query ibc client.md

   gaiad query ibc client [command]

 Available Commands:
-  consensus-state      Query the consensus state of a client at a given height consensus-states     Query all the consensus states of a client. header               Query the latest header of the running chain params               Query the current ibc client parameters self-consensus-state Query the self consensus state for this chain state                Query a client state states               Query all available light clients status               Query client status
+  consensus-state         Query the consensus state of a client at a given height consensus-state-heights Query the heights of all consensus states of a client. consensus-states        Query all the consensus states of a client. header                  Query the latest header of the running chain params                  Query the current ibc client parameters self-consensus-state    Query the self consensus state for this chain state                   Query a client state states                  Query all available light clients status                  Query client status

 Flags:
   -h, --help   help for client